react-navigation/react-navigation.github.io/versioned_docs/version-8.x/testing.md

 - Assert that the `ditto` text is visible after the data is fetched.
 - Press the home tab button to navigate to the home screen.
 - Run all timers using `jest.runAllTimers()` to skip animations (e.g. animations in the `Pressable` for the button).
-- Press the profile tab button to navigate back to the Pokemon screen.
+- Press the Pokemon tab button to navigate back to the Pokemon screen.
 - Ensure that cached data is shown by asserting that the `Loading...` text is not visible and the `ditto` text is visible.

 :::note